I love pitching, watching others pitch, and helping founders improve.

 Thank You

-Finish with a simple slide with your contact details.
+Conclude with a simple slide featuring your contact details.

 Appendix

-Also remember when you share via something like DocSend, checkout if people are looking at these slides.
+When sharing via platforms like DocSend, check if people are viewing these slides.

-If your appendix slides are getting more views or time being spent on, then consider moving them into the main deck.
+If your appendix slides are getting more views or time spent on them, consider moving them into the main deck.

-This approach allows you to optimise your investment deck as you progress through the round.
+This approach allows you to optimize your investment deck as you progress through the funding round.

 Other Tips

 - Make it look good!
-Seriously, spend some time on making it look nice.
-If you can’t do it, find someone who can.
-Alternatively use something like Beautiful.ai
+Seriously, spend time making it visually appealing.
+If you can't do it yourself, find someone who can.
+Alternatively, use a tool like Beautiful.ai.

-- Don’t send - If asked, politely refuse to send the deck and ask for a meeting instead!
+- Don't send - If asked, politely decline to send the deck and request a meeting instead.

-- Push to present - even if it’s just for 15min, presenting in person or via Zoom will allow you to convey more information and read the investors reaction.
+- Push to present - Even if it's just for 15 minutes, presenting in person or via Zoom will allow you to convey more information and gauge the investor's reaction.

-- Don’t send - seriously, try not to do it!
-Seed investment is all about believing in the founder, not their deck, therefore you need to speak directly to investors.
+- Don't send - Seriously, try to avoid it!
+Seed investment is all about believing in the founder, not their deck, so you need to speak directly to investors.

-- Record yourself - tools such as Loon and Descript allow you to record you delivering the presentation.
-The investor gets to see both the deck and a small window with you actually presenting.
+- Record yourself - Tools like Loom and Descript allow you to record your presentation.
+The investor sees both the deck and a small window with you presenting.

-- Use a cloud presentation - tools such as DocSend allow you to upload your presentation online and provide the investors with a link to access.
-You can password protect the link and you get insight on if they actually view it, how long they view it for and what slides they spend most of their time on.
+- Use a cloud presentation - Tools like DocSend let you upload your presentation online and provide investors with a link to access.
+You can password-protect the link and gain insights on viewing time, duration, and which slides receive the most attention.